 Check out how to make zucchini carrot oatmeal muffins with these simple step-by-step instructions:

-Stir in the mashed banana, walnuts, and sugars.
+Add in the mashed banana, walnuts, white sugar, and brown sugar.

 Bake for 15-20 minutes or until a toothpick can be inserted and come out clean.

 Let cool for 5 minutes.

 Transfer to a wire rack to finish cooling completely.